Why Stingrays Make for a Great Meal

 Cleaning a Stingray for Meal Preparation

-It is a very easy process, Place the skate or ray belly down on a flat surface with a sharp knife cut where the wing meets the body removing the two wings.
+It is a very easy process; place the skate or ray belly down on a flat surface with a sharp knife cut where the wing meets the body removing the two wings.
 The bone structure is cartilage and not hard bone and divides the wing into a top and bottom.
 The meat is filleted easily from each side of the wing.
-Skin the wing out like you would any fish, you’ll have four fillets from the two wings; the texture is a bit odd, but surprisingly tasty.
+Skin the wing out like you would any fish; you’ll have four fillets from the two wings.
+Cleaning stingray is similar to cleaning a Flounder.

 - 4 Fillets of stingray wings

 - 4 Tsp. prepared, mild Jamaican jerk seasoning( such as Grace brand in most markets)